|

 register their frequencies automatically in its 400 position memory.

-In addition, it has a built-in 16-segment field strength indicator,
+There is also a built-in 16-segment field strength indicator,

-that can be used as a bug tracer.
+that can be used for bug finding.

 The device and its firmware have been improved and enhanced several